Sitecore/docker-images/README.md

 ### Get ready

-The build proces is performed by the module "Sitecore.DockerImages.Management".
+The build process is performed by the module "Sitecore.DockerImages.Management".
 This module replaces the old PowerShell script named "Build.ps1".

 Before using the "Sitecore.DockerImages.Management" module, it needs to be imported with one of the following instructions: